RPGCoin/pocketrpg/README.md

 # PocketRPG

 This is the source code from the RPG Coin Web Wallet service.
+You can either download this repository and run the code locally by opening index.html in web browser, or access our secure service at https://wallet.rpgcoin.network/

 Licensed under MIT license.

 Thanks to Coinbin (https://coinb.in) for the original design.